tbroyer/gradle-apt-plugin/README.md

 # gradle-apt-plugin

+The goal of this plugin is to eventually no longer be needed, being superseded by built-in features.

-This plugin originally did a few things to make it easier/safer to use Java annotation processors in a Gradle build.
+It originally did a few things to make it easier/safer to use Java annotation processors in a Gradle build.
 Those things are now available natively in Gradle, so what's this plugin about?

 If you use older versions of Gradle, you can still benefit from those features: